-Learn something new every day More Info... by email
+Learn something new every day

 A belt sander is an electronic hand tool that takes all the work out of sanding wood.
 It consists of an encased motor that drives a circular belt, much like the running belt of a treadmill but in miniature.
 Sandpaper, cut in a long strip to fit over the belt, attaches tightly to cover the entire surface of the belt.
 When the motor is switched on, the belt turns.
 The tool can be placed on a rough wood surface to quickly sand an entire area without applying significant pressure or manual circular movement.

-A belt sander is a woodworker's best friend, indispensable for many jobs that would take long hours, or even days, to complete manually.
+This tool is often indispensable for many jobs that would take long hours, or even days, to complete manually.
 Belt sanders not only finish wood, but can strip paint from wooden cabinetry and furniture, resurface old or stained wood, and smoothly round edges and corners.
-It's a virtual certainty that every homeowner will use or need a belt sander at one time or another.
+There are a few features that consumers should look for when purchasing a belt sander:

 Tracking control: This control knob aligns the front roller to keep the belt centered.
-Some tracking knobs only make coarse adjustments, so that even a small turn sends the belt too far in one direction or the other.
+Some tracking knobs only make coarse adjustments, so that even a small turn sends the belt quite far in one direction or the other.
 Others have the opposite problem, requiring several rotations before making any visible difference in the placement of the belt.
-Properly calibrated tracking controls make a belt sander much nicer to use.
+Properly calibrated tracking controls make a belt sander much easier to use.

 Hand positioning: Everyone has individual preferences about this feature, but in general, if the hands are too close together, the tool can be uncomfortable to use.
 Also, some people find that if their hands are in-line they have less control over the sander than with a staggered position.

 Dust collection: Experts recommend a belt sander that has a system for collecting the dust created.
 It not only keeps the job site cleaner, but it's easier on the user's lungs.